uvarc/workshop-site/content/lesson/ses-python-intro/jupyterlab.md

 hello()
 ```

-Be sure to indent lines exactly as shown, and to return completely to the margin for `hello()`.
-Select your text.
-From the Editor menu select Language.
-Scroll (far) down to Python.
-You will now enable syntax coloring for this file.
-From the File menu choose Save As.
-Name the file `hello_func.py`  By default, files will be saved into the folder in which JupyberLab is working.
-The default is your "User" directory.
 After saving the file, return to your Jupyter notebook page and type

 ```
-import hello_func
+import hello_func   #or whatever you named your .py file (module)
 ```

 Then run the cell.
+The output should be "hello", which is running from your hello_func.py.
+This shows you that you can import modules just as you would in a regular script or program.

 ### Plotting in JupyterLab